• Home»

 Wyoming does not require the LLC to list its members and managers.
 Like the previous states, it also protects company assets from creditors.

 However, it collects a formation fee of $100 and an annual report fee of $60.
-The report mandates businesses to disclose the name and signature of their owners and hire an agent to pay renewal fees.
+The report requires businesses to disclose their owners’ names and signatures and hire an agent to pay renewal fees.

-Owners and shareholders should choose an appropriate name for your company.
-For instance, the Nevada Revised Statutes (NRS) 86.171 provides guidelines regarding the name of LLCs in the state.
+Owners and shareholders should choose a company name.
+Nevada Revised Statutes (NRS) 86.171 provides guidelines for naming LLCs in the state.

 According to the NRS, the name must contain any of the following words: